kmadjei/MilestoneProject-Python-and-DataCentricDevelopment/README.md

 4. Right click it and select **Git Bash here** to open the CLI terminal.
 5. Initialize the project directory by typing ```git init``` in the terminal and pressing the Enter key.
 6. Copy the url of the Github repository created for the app.
-7. On the terminal, add the url you copided, as a remote with the command
+7. On the terminal, add the url you copied, as a remote with the command
     ```git remote add origin <paste your github URL here> ```

 8. Next, commit all your changes to git with these commands